kcanfixit/soc-core-skills/README.md

 View Live Class Schedule: https://www.antisyphontraining.com/soc-core-skills-w-john-strand/#live-schedule

-Description from Antisyphon Training's website: This 16-hour information security training course will cover the core security skills all Security Operation Center (SOC) analysts need to have.
-These are the skills that all Black Hills Information Security (BHIS) SOC team members need to have.
+SOC Core Skills is a 16-hour, interactive, livestreaming information security training course that covers the core security skills all Security Operation Center (SOC) analysts should have, and all BHIS SOC team members need to have as a part of their training.